 Police: 15-year-old wounded in Northern Liberties shooting

-PHILADELPHIA - Philadelphia police are investigating after a 15-year-old boy was shot near a basketball court in Northern Liberties.
+PHILADELPHIA - Philadelphia police are investigating after a 15-year-old boy was shot at a basketball court in Northern Liberties.

 It happened at 8th and Poplar streets around 7 p.m.
 Friday.